Reframing An Old Taboo

 Cycle Logical Art

-fully exposes society's attitude toward the natural monthly renewal process.
+reveals society's attitude toward the renewal process.

-A Stage is Set
+The Stage is Set

-Revising Outdated Values
+Revising Values

 Menstrala support educational health programs, such as CeMCOR's Endowment Fund.
 The Centre for Menstrual Cycle & Ovulation Research at the University of British Columbia promotes new medical standards in women's health.